Time-invariant Prefix Coding for LQG Control: Introduction

 In Section \ref{sec:systemmodel} we formulate the problem of LQG control with minimum rate prefix-free coding in the feedback link.
 Section \ref{sec:converse} restates the rate-distortion formulation and overviews the optimal test channel from \cite{SDP_DI}.
 Our main results are in Section \ref{sec:main}.
 We begin by overviewing the achievability approach and its key ingredients in Section \ref{ssec:allthekeys}.
-Our time-varying availability approach for MIMO plants is discussed in Section \ref{ssec:tvAchiev}.
-Our time-invariant approach for scalar plants is given in Section \ref{ssec:tiachiev}.
-Some proofs from Section \ref{ssec:tiachiev} are relegated to Appendix \ref{apx:ergopfs} in the online supplementary material.
+Section \ref{ssec:tiachiev} provides an overview of our time-invariant availability approach, together with a statement of our main result.
+We prove the main result in Section \ref{ssec:tiachievpf}, relegating the proofs of some lemmas to Appendix A in the online supplementary material.
 We conclude in Section \ref{sec:conclcusion}.